 Preparing CIBC Data for Excel, QuickBooks, or Xero

 Whether the data came from a native export or a PDF conversion, the cleanup step is what makes it usable.
-Before you analyze or import anything, make sure the file is consistent enough to behave like finance data rather than copied text.
+Before you analyze or import anything, make sure the file behaves like finance data rather than copied text.

 Start with the basics: